jab/bidict/docs/other-bidict-types.rst

 ======================

 Now that we've covered
-:doc:`basic-usage`,
+:doc:`basic-usage` with the :class:`bidict.bidict` type,
-let's look at the remaining bidict types.
+let's look at some other bidirectional mapping types.

 .. _bidict-types-diagram: